mrfawy/ModernEnigma/README.md

     baseMachine.adjustMachineSettings()
 ```

-* We need to a minimum 2 machines for each Level, let's create another one
+* We need to a minimum of  2 machines for each Level, let's create another one
 ```Python
     levelMachineModelName=EnigmaConfigGenerator().createRandomModelName()
     levelMachine=EnigmaDynamicFactory().createEnigmaMachineFromModel(levelMachineModelName)